+Railfanning is a term used to describe people who like to go trackside and watch trains.
+The activity may also include things like photography, videography, following trains as they travel through the countryside, and documenting rail activity.
 The following locations can be found within two hours or less of the beltway.
-Generally there is a lot of rail activity at these locations:
+Generally there is a lot of rail activity at these locations.

-- Long Bridge Park - Amtrak, CSX, VRE – many trains a day.
-To reach Long Bridge Park, follow US1 north to Crystal City (just north of Potomac Yard), take the 15th Street exit, immediately turn left onto the service road, then drive straight ahead to Old Jefferson Davis Highway-which currently is quite rough but should be resurfaced soon.
+Amtrak, CSX, VRE – many trains a day.
+To reach Long Bridge Park, follow US 1 north to Crystal City (just north of Potomac Yard), take the 15th Street exit, immediately turn left onto the service road, then drive straight ahead to Old Jefferson Davis Highway-which currently is quite rough but should be resurfaced soon.
 Follow Old Jefferson Davis Hwy to the park entrance.

 The park has substantial railroad history, not the least of which is its name, a reference to the railroad bridge over the Potomac connecting Washington with Northern Virginia.
 The property was once called “South Washington,” a railroad location that included industries such as Solite.
 Just to the north is a 4-acre plot where the Twin Bridges Marriott (1957-1990) once stood (the Marriott company’s first hotel), which the county also owns and will develop in a Phase II expansion of the park.
 The location marks the northern extreme of the RF&P at RO tower (CFP110), where the Rosslyn Branch of the PRR once turned west on a routing that passed the Pentagon and terminated in a small yard in old Rosslyn.